thomasvincent/jenkins-script-library/COMPATIBILITY.md

 If you need to use this library in environments with different version requirements:

-- For Groovy 3.x compatibility: you may need to modify certain imports and API usage
+- For newer Groovy versions: the library will continue to work as it uses features compatible with Groovy 2.4+
-- For Java 11 support: change the `sourceCompatibility` and `targetCompatibility` in `build.gradle`
+- For Java 8 environments: some features may need adjustment, but core functionality should work
 - For older Jenkins versions: use the library with caution, as not all features may work